 Common Types of Small Business Insurance

-These are some of the common types of insurance any small business should consider, depending on your industry and size.
+There are multiple types of insurance any small business should consider, depending on your industry and size.

 General Liability Insurance

-A general liability policy is a necessity for any business.
-It protects you if you’re accused of:
+A general liability policy—sometimes referred to as business liability insurance—is a necessity for any business.
+A general liability policy protects you if you’re accused of:

-Your insurance company can provide you with an attorney, cover costs associated with lawsuits, and even pay settlements out to the impacted third party.
+If sued, your insurance company will provide you with an attorney, cover costs associated with lawsuits, and even pay settlements out to the impacted third party.
+This is the #1 insurance policy we recommend for everyone because the coverage is comprehensive and usually affordable.
+Plus, paying for bodily injuries can be costly without insurance coverage.

 Product Liability Insurance

-Product liability insurance protects small businesses from claims related to the sale of goods that may have caused personal injury or damage to their property.
+Product liability insurance protects small businesses from claims related to the sale of goods that may have caused physical injury or damage to someone's property.
 Anyone who sells or manufactures food, medicine, and other products should consider this policy.
-Similar to general liability coverage, the insurer can help cover legal fees, court costs, and settlements.
+Similar to general liability coverage, the insurance company can help cover legal fees, court costs, and settlements.

 Professional Liability Insurance

 Do you run a business where you coach or give professional advice?
 Are you a lawyer, doctor, or accountant?
-If you’re in any industry where your professional opinion or actions can be construed as negligence, you need to protect your assets with professional liability insurance.
+If you’re in an industry where your professional services or actions can be construed as negligence, you need to protect your assets with professional liability insurance.
+Also called errors and omissions insurance, professional liability offers protection for any professional mistakes you may make.

 Commercial Property Insurance

 If you own or lease a storefront, warehouse, or even house inventory in your home, you need commercial property insurance.
-It protects your building and any business assets stored inside from common perils such as fire, storm damage, or theft.
+Also referred to as business property insurance, this policy protects your building, business equipment, and inventory stored inside from common occurrences such as fires, storms, or theft.

 Workers’ Compensation Insurance

 Do you have employees?
-You’re legally required in most states to obtain workers’ compensation insurance to protect your employees.
-Workers’ comp pays a portion of their lost wages and medical bills if they’re injured or become ill at work.
-It can also protect you from being sued for the incident.
+You’re legally required in most states to obtain workers’ compensation insurance to protect them.
+If an employee is injured at work, workers’ compensation pays a portion of their lost income until they're able to return.
+Workers' comp also covers their medical bills.
+It can also protect your business from being sued for the incident.
+In a competitive workforce workers' compensation is absolutely necessary for you to hire and retain team members.

 Commercial Auto Insurance